Ph.D. Pathway for Advancement in the Humanities and Social Sciences

 The Ph.D.
-Pathway for Advancement in the Humanities and Social Sciences (PATHS) program aims to recruit and prepare students from backgrounds underrepresented in academia to pursue Ph.D.s in the humanities and social sciences.
+Pathway for Advancement in the Humanities and Social Sciences (PATHS) program aims to recruit and prepare students to pursue Ph.D.s in the humanities and social sciences.

-PATHS is a 10-week residential summer research program for undergraduate students enrolled at HBCUs, HSIs, MSIs, AANAPISIs, and tribal colleges, who undertake an independent research projects in a student-centered, collaborative setting that uses peer modeling to develop undergraduates as subject matter experts.
+PATHS is a 10-week residential summer research program for undergraduate students enrolled at HBCUs, HSIs, AANAPISIs, tribal colleges/universities, or other MSIs, who undertake independent research projects in a student-centered, collaborative setting that uses peer modeling to develop undergraduates as subject matter experts.
 Building on the model of the Mellon Humanities Collaboratory, PATHS brings together students from different branches of humanities and social sciences scholarship to work together constructively while pursuing individual projects, each culminating in a research paper and a presentation at the Hopkins Summer Research Symposium and/or the Leadership Alliance National Symposium.

 PATHS also includes additional mentoring infrastructure and a more advanced framework for college juniors and seniors who are ready to pursue graduate school.
-Participants will leave the program with a portfolio of materials for applying to graduate school, an established relationship with a Hopkins faculty mentor in their field, and a cohort of peers who will remain a support network as they enter PhD programs.
+Participants will leave the program with a portfolio of materials for applying to Ph.D. programs, an established relationship with a Hopkins faculty mentor and with URSCA research staff, and a cohort of peers who will remain a support network as they enter graduate programs.

-URSCA is hosting a series of virtual info sessions on PATHS and the Humanities Collaboratory.
+URSCA is hosting a series of virtual info sessions on PATHS.
 Please see our events calendar for more information and to register.

 Program